MIROC-DOC/model_description/md_en/d-time.md

 ## Time integration.

-The time difference scheme is basically a leap frog.
-However, the terms of the diffusion terms and physical processes are backward or forward differences.
-A time filter (Asselin, 1972) is used to suppress the computational mode.
-And to make the $\Delta t$ larger,
+The time difference scheme is essentially a leap frog.
+However, the diffusion terms and physical process terms are backward or forward differences.
+A time filter (Asselin, 1972) is used to suppress the computational modes.
+A semi-implicit method is applied to the gravitational wave term to make the $\Delta t$ larger (Bourke, 1988).
-Applying the semi-implicit method to the term gravitational wave (Bourke, 1988).

 ### Time integration and time filtering with leap frog

-The leap frog is used as a time integration scheme for advection terms and so on.
-The backward difference of $2 \Delta t$ is used for the horizontal diffusion term.
-In addition, the pseudo $p$ surface correction of the diffusion term and the frictional heat term by horizontal diffusion are treated as a correction and becomes the forward difference in $2 \Delta t$.
-The physical process section (${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$) is ,
-I still use the forward differential of $2 \Delta t$.
-(However, we treat the calculation of the time varying term of vertical diffusion as a backward difference.
-See the chapter on physical processes for details.)
+We use leap frog as a time integration scheme for advection terms and so on.
+A backward difference of $2 \Delta t$ is used for the horizontal diffusion term.
+The pseudo $p$ surface correction of the diffusion term and the frictional heat due to horizontal diffusion term are treated as corrections, which are forward differences of $2 \Delta t$.
+The physical process terms (${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$) still use the forward difference of $2 \Delta t$ (except for the vertical diffusion term, which uses the forward difference of TERM00258).
+(However, the calculation of the time-varying term of vertical diffusion is treated as a backward difference.
+Please refer to the chapter on physical processes for details.)

 Expressed as ${X}$ on behalf of each forecast variable,